-After giving effect to (i) the sale of ordinary shares that we are offering at the initial public offering price of \$12.00 per ordinary share and the deduction of underwriting discounts and commissions and estimated offering expenses payable by us, (ii) the exercise of warrants held by certain of our shareholders and the related issuance of 198,900 ordinary shares and the receipt by us of \$0.4 million from such exercise, (iii) the conversion of all of our outstanding ordinary A shares, ordinary B shares and preferred shares, including the preferred shares issued upon the exercise of warrants, into ordinary shares and (iv) the issuance of 344,520 ordinary shares to our founder, Dr. Amit Goffer.
-See "Certain Relationships and Related Party Transactions-Arrangements with Founder", our proforma as adjusted net tangible book value as of June 30, 2014 would have been \$3.48 per ordinary share.
-This amount represents an immediate increase in net tangible book value of \$3.20 per ordinary share to our existing shareholders and immediate dilution in net tangible book value of \$8.52 per ordinary share to new investors purchasing ordinary shares in this offering.
-We determine dilution by subtracting the pro forma as adjusted net tangible book value per ordinary share after this offering from the price per ordinary share paid by an investor in this offering.
+After giving effect to (i) the sale of ordinary shares that we are offering at an assumed initial public offering price of \$15.00 per ordinary share and the deduction of underwriting discounts and commissions and estimated offering expenses payable by us, (ii) the exercise of warrants held by certain of our shareholders and the related issuance of 198,900 ordinary shares and the receipt by us of \$0.4 million from such exercise, (iii) the conversion of all of our outstanding ordinary A shares, ordinary B shares and preferred shares, including the preferred shares issued upon the exercise of warrants, into ordinary shares and (iv) the issuance of 326,034 ordinary shares to our founder, Dr. Amit Goffer.
+See "Certain Relationships and Related Party Transactions-Arrangements with Founder", our pro forma as adjusted net tangible book value as of June 30, 2014 would have been \$4.66 per ordinary share.
+This amount represents an immediate increase in net tangible book value of \$4.38 per ordinary share to our existing shareholders and immediate dilution in net tangible book value of \$10.34 per ordinary share to new investors purchasing ordinary shares in this offering.
+We determine dilution by subtracting the pro forma as adjusted net tangible book value per ordinary share to new investors purchasing from the assumed price per ordinary share paid by an investor in this offering.